storageos/storageos.github.io/_docs/operations/upgrades.md

 ## Option 1.
 Full stop of the cluster

-This option consists of downscaling all applications using StorageOS volumes to 0 (only those mounting volumes), stop all StorageOS pods, start StorageOS with new version and rescale applications to previous size.
+This option consists of downscaling all applications using StorageOS volumes to 0, stopping all StorageOS pods, starting StorageOS with a new version and rescaling applications to previous size.
 Deployments that don't use StorageOS volumes remain unaffected.

-This option will not require moving data across nodes, therefore it is recommended for clusters with large data sets.
+This option does not require moving data across nodes, therefore it is recommended for clusters with large data sets.
 However, __it implies downtime__ for stateful applications.